lemosjs/autoticket-discord-bot/readme.md

 # Instructions

-1. Add token to .env
+1. Add token to .env (rename .sample.env to .env)
 2. Change settings.json to your likings and save
 3. Open cmd and type `npm install` then press enter
 4. After that type `npm start` then press enter